 On the design team, we’re always researching – looking into upcoming trends, trying new crafts and learning new technical skills.
 We also aim to innovate the world of interior design and set trends ourselves.
 For example, we were actually the first to market with marble-effect wall murals and spearheaded the, now huge, marble wallpaper trend!

-Tell us about some of your wallpaper collections?
+Tell me about some of your wallpaper collections?

 Some of our most beloved designs by us, customers and press are our unique terrazzo and watercolour collections.
 We captured the terrazzo trend just before it garnered huge mainstream popularity and made several abstract mural designs that were a creative take on terrazzo.
 And, with our hand-painted watercolour designs, we set the trend for watercolour wallpaper and even won a Pinterest award for one.